|City/Town: • Chattahoochee|

 Arenas for jai alai are called ‘frontons,’ and are designed with three walls with the fourth wall for spectators, which is usually just a net to keep viewers out of harm’s way.
 The first jai alai fronton in the Western Hemisphere opened in 1901 in Cuba, with the first fronton in the United States opening not long after in St. Louis in 1904 during the World’s Fair.
 Miami Jai-Alai was Florida’s first fronton opening in 1924 and is still regarded as the biggest in the world, though it won’t be the state’s last fronton.

 Big Bend Jai Alai opened near Quincy in 1978.
-Shortly before its opening, co-owner Stephen Calder died form a heart attack.
-His estate was valued at $22 million, was disputed by his heirs, relatives, business associates and others, in multiple court cases for more than 13 years.
-As an attorney involved in one dispute was quoted: “There are all sorts of wild allegations on the record: suitcases of gems, hidden gold, chicanery, injustice.
+Shortly before its opening, co-owner Stephen Calder died from a heart attack.
+His estate was valued at $22 million, was disputed by his heirs, relatives, business associates, and others, in multiple court cases for more than 13 years.
+As an attorney involved in one dispute was quoted, “There are all sorts of wild allegations on the record: suitcases of gems, hidden gold, chicanery, injustice.
 Nothing was ever proven.“

 What marked the end for jai alai was a player strike in 1988 due to contract disputes.
 During this time, frontons hired inferior part-timers and there was an exodus of patrons due to rumors of fixed games.
 It also didn’t help that there was an increase in available gambling options, such as the Florida Lottery in 1988.
 By the time the strike ended, jai alai was just another niche sport.